 Hung G. Ta

+Natalia Williams is a senior counsel and practices in the areas of general commercial litigation, securities litigation and corporate governance.
 Prior to joining the firm, Ms. Williams was a litigation associate at Grant & Eisenhofer P.A. where she worked on cases involving violations of the securities laws, corporate governance matters, and class action litigation.
-Ms. Williams was part of the litigation teams on a number of prominent cases including In re Barnes & Noble Stockholders Derivative Litigation, In re Alstom SA Securities Litigation; and In re Global Cash Access Holdings Securities Litigation.
+Ms. Williams was part of the litigation teams on a number of prominent cases including In re Barnes & Noble Stockholders Derivative Litig.; In re Alstom SA Sec.
+Litig.; and In re Global Cash Access Holdings Sec.
+Litig.

 Ms. Williams began her career as an attorney at Legal Services of New York where she was a Senior Attorney in the Family Law division and handled trials in New York Supreme Court and Family Court.

+Ms. Williams is admitted to practice law in the State of New York.
+She is also admitted to practice law in the Southern District of New York and the Eastern District of New York.
 Ms. Williams earned her J.D. from New York University School of Law and following graduation received a Legal Fellowship at the United Nations Development Programme.
 She received her B.A. from Grinnell College.